 Sam has been working in the addictions sector for many years.
 Her career has given her many different perspectives: teaching addiction practitioners at undergraduate and postgraduate level; working as an addiction practitioner in rural and urban New Zealand; being a funder and planner for mental health and addictions across three DHBs; being a General Manager of an addiction service; and coordinating several sector groups.
 She is also completing a PhD about growing the addictions workforce.
 Sam has a passion for people and workforce development and is thrilled to be able to support dapaanz members in our combined efforts to foster excellence in addiction practice.

 Position Executive Director

-Born in Wellington, Kat has resided on the Kāpiti Coast for the last 28 years.
-With a heart for community, Kat spends her free time coaching premier netball as well as playing and likes to get creative with painting and craft projects.
+Born in Wellington, Kat has resided on the Kāpiti Coast for the last 30 years.
+Kat spends her free time coaching premier, college, representative and development netball and likes to get creative with painting and craft projects.
 Whānau is a huge part of Kat’s life and she enjoys spending time with her friends, partner, family and young daughter.

 Position Office Manager

 Ian has 47 years in addictions, including working with homeless, in half-way houses, community detoxification, community treatment services.
 He was at the set-up of the National Addiction Centre, Kina Trust, and as the Executive Director of dapaanz for 13 years and is in private practice, serves on various professional panels including the addiction experts panel for the Health & Disability Commissioner.

 Position Complaints Convener

 Karen and her husband recently immigrated from South Africa to windy Wellington.
 Karen is an avid cat lover, she is loving life in beautiful Aotearoa New Zealand.